 - It is a better idea to put your best Offensive Aspect on your Amulet, which can be used for a long time.

 - Sacred is just better.
 Between level 45 and 50 you're able to beat the Capstone Dungeon and enter World Tier 3, you gain access to powerful Sacred items which have higher item power and better stats.
 Getting a Sacred weapon significantly improves your farming speed.

 - There's little point to entering World Tier 3 before 45 because that's the minimum level where you can equip Sacred items.

 - The same happens with World Tier 4 and Ancestral gear at level 60.

 - The Twisting Blades Rogue is a super fast, fun to play leveling build.

-- Attack enemies, then use Evade, Twisting Blades and Shadow Step to hit more enemies with returning blades.
+- Attack enemies, then use Evade, Dash and Shadow Step to hit more enemies with returning blades.